jimburton/haskell-webservice/README.md

 20 marks are available for each of the four criteria, with 20 marks available for the elegance, efficiency and readability of the code.
-Read one of the Haskell style guides linked to from studentcentral and use the `hlint` tool to improve the quality of your code.
+Read one of the Haskell style guides linked to from studentcentral and use the `hlint` tool to improve your mark in this criterion.
 These marking criteria are indicative, meaning that I may award extra marks for work that uses an interesting approach and shows independent learning.